MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 Your app can use the Bot Framework for obtaining meeting ID and organizer ID.

 > [!NOTE]
-> The bot can receive meeting start or end events automatically from all the meetings created in all the channels by adding `ChannelMeeting.ReadBasic.Group` to manifest for RSC permission.
+> The bot can receive meeting start or end events automatically from all the meetings created in all the channels by adding `ChannelMeeting.ReadBasic.Group` to manifest for meeting-specific RSC application permissions.

 For more information, see [Meeting apps API references](/apps-in-teams-meetings/api-references.md).